alchemy-fr/Phraseanet-Docs/en/User/Guide/Edit.rst

 .. note::

-    A template belongs to the user who created it, it can bu used only by him.
+    A template belongs to the user who created it, it can be used only by him.

 Particulars of editing stories
 ------------------------------